How I can help save kauri

 Kauri are one of Aotearoa's unique taonga.
 But kauri dieback is threatening kauri with extinction.
 There is no cure for kauri dieback, and it can be spread by just a pinhead of soil.
 But kauri will be saved – by people like you.

-If you can't find the specific advice for your activity on this page, try our Documents and Resources page.
+If you can't find the specific advice for your activity on this page, try our Useful Resources page.